lavsz/Mod3_Tanzania_Pump_Functionality_Prediction/README.md

 ## Introduction

-Potable water resource is very important.
+Potable water resource is key life necessity.
+In Tanzania, many areas depends on water pumps for living support.
+It is very important to learn the functionality status of water pumps and what are potential factors that might this.

-Mirror mirror on the wall.
-Please tell me which features determine the functionality of water pumps?
+This project intends to look at different physical, geographical, and social features related to the water pump.

 ## Questions and Answers